Tray with delicious food on the plane, business class travel

 Messages involved: Order Change Notification request, Acknowledgement

 Historical information on orders.
-It enables sellers to access detailed records of order changes, whether initiated by the seller or the airline.
+This enables sellers to access detailed records of order changes, whether initiated by the seller or the airline.
 For example, if there is a disagreement between the customer, seller, and airline regarding particular updates (such as cancellations or rebookings), accessing the historical information provides a clear record of all actions taken.

 Each change in the history record comes with an explanation.
 For example, if there was a change in flight dates, the record will provide a reason for that, such as a schedule change due to bad weather.